Request for Proposals

 The NSF-Simons Center for Quantitative Biology at Northwestern University is a place where mathematical scientists and developmental biologists intensely work together on a broad range of questions arising from investigations into the biology of animal development.
 The Center is also a place that stimulates new collaborative research directions, and as such, supports exploratory pilot projects by investigators outside of the Center.
 The Center has the capacity to support up to two pilot projects each year.

-The application submission deadline for the second funding period is March 31, 2020.
+The application submission deadline for the forth funding period is March 31, 2021.

 Description of Program

 Pilot projects should be high-risk high-reward research, interdisciplinary in nature, and be working at the interface of developmental biology and mathematics.
 Each project is funded for 12 months with up to $40,000 direct cost support.
 Funds can be spent on supplies, services, and salary/stipend support.
 However, funds cannot be used to support student tuition, faculty salary support, or capital equipment.
 As this award is funded through the Simons Foundation, indirects are capped at 20%.
 A one year cost extension is allowed for up to 25% of award.
 There are no renewals.

 Applicants must be an independent investigator(s) who is tenure track faculty at an academic institution located within a 160-mile radius* of Northwestern University.
 Ongoing research activity in either developmental biology or applied mathematics/physics is a criterion.

 *The 160-mile radius does include many colleges and universities located within Michigan.
 We are not including Lake Michigan with the radius.
 Please contact Tiffany Leighton Ozmina to confirm that your college or university is included within the radius.

 Preference is given to projects that include new collaborations between biological and mathematical sciences.
 Each application must include two or more applicants composed of an experimentalist and a theorist or mathematical scientist.
 At least one applicant must be from outside of the Center.
 Although all such academic researchers are eligible, priority is given to applicants who are from minority-serving institutions.